lead service lines

 City Council -

-Pavement restoration was proposed to be completed by the city’s Public Works Street Section as force account work, with reimbursement described as part of WDNR funding.
+Pavement restoration was proposed to be completed by the city’s street crew, with reimbursement described as part of state funding.

 City Council -

-Public Works Committee listed “2-2025 LSL Pavement Repairs - Essential” for review and possible action.
+The Public Works Committee reviewed an item titled “2-2025 LSL Pavement Repairs - Essential,” with possible action.

 Public Works Committee -

-Public Works Committee listed “2-2026 LSL Pavement Repairs - Mammoth” for review and possible action.
+The Public Works Committee reviewed an item titled “2-2026 LSL Pavement Repairs - Mammoth,” with possible action.